hiteshjha2003/Dark2003fire/README.md

-- 👋 Hi, I’m @Dark2003fire
+- 👋 Hi, I’m Hitesh Jha
-- 👀 I’m interested in coding and development
+- 👀 I’m interested in coding and development and creating Machine Learning Models
-- 🌱 I’m currently learning Computer Science
+- 🌱 Always ready to learn new things
 - 💞️ I’m looking to collaborate on Working with real tech applications
-- 📫 How to reach me ...
-My watsapp nos 8446049402
-And email id is hjha03144@gmail.com
+-

 <!---
 Dark2003fire/Dark2003fire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.